Nosework Trial

 Notification

-If you have a spam blocker on your email account, please configure it to allow email from the TRIAL HOST CONTACT EMAIL in order to ensure delivery of confirmation and information about this trial.
+If you have a spam blocker on your email account, please configure it to allow email from Trial Host Contact in order to ensure delivery of confirmation and information about this trial.

 You will then have 5 calendar days to complete your payment to confirm your space in the trial.
-Trial payments will be accepted via Square or Paypal submitted on the Chesapeake Search Dog website www.chesapeakesearchdogs.org.
-Additional information will be provided in the email confirmation that you will receive if you are given a space in the trial.
+Electronic trial payments are submitted on the Chesapeake Search Dogs website www.chesapeaesearchdogs.org/support-us.
+Scroll to the bottom of the page and use the link on the right to submit your payment using paypal.

 A waiting list for alternates will be started as soon as entries fill.